Cecil College Policies and Procedures

 Harassment.
 Verbal or physical abuse, or the threat of physical abuse of any college employee, student, applicant, guest, member of the community, or law enforcement official on campus or at college-sponsored events held off-campus.

 Destruction of Property.
-The damaging, destroying, defacing, or tampering with college property or the property of any person or business on college property or at a college function, including but not limited to, taking down, defacing, or otherwise damaging college authorized posters, handbills and/or notices posted on college property.
+The damaging, destroying, defacing, or tampering with college property, including library materials or the property of any person or business on college property or at a college function, including but not limited to taking down, defacing, or otherwise damaging college authorized posters, handbills and/or notices posted on college property.

 Failure to Repay Debts or Return College Property.
 Failure to (a) repay debts to the College; (b) return college property; (c) return property of any member of the college community.